oryalava/DOWNFLOWGO/README.md

 ## Description of the package
-This folder contains :
+This folder includes :

-1) a folder **DOWNFLOW** containing the code in c++ of DOWNFLOW [Favalli 2005](https://doi.org/10.1029/2004gl021718) provided by Massimiliano Favallia (hopefully soon available on github).
+1) a folder **DOWNFLOW** containing the code in c++ of DOWNFLOW [Favalli 2005](https://doi.org/10.1029/2004gl021718) provided by Massimiliano Favalli (hopefully soon available on github).

 2) the following scripts :